mlandis/phyddle/README.md

 ## Developer guide
 (to be done)

-We plan to host documentation with `sphinx` to help developers read, use, and modify the back-end Python source code for their purposes.
-For now, anyone who clones the repository can make local changes to the code, though not without risk of introducing errors into tested behavior of phyddle.
+We will host documentation built with `sphinx` to help developers read, use, and modify the back-end Python source code for their purposes.
+For now, anyone who clones the repository can make local changes to the code, though with some risk of introducing errors to how the tested version of phyddle behaves.

 ## User guide